stevenvelozo/meadow/README.md

-# meadow
-Meadow Javascript data broker.
+# Meadow

-# DO NOT USE THIS YET.

-It is still being turned into a Module and I'm still deciding which pattern to use that's more "standard" to js coding guidelines.
+A Javascript Data Broker.

+_Do not use this yet._  You've been warned.